The Problem With Scheduling Time Instead of Energy

 What tasks should I schedule during low-energy periods?

 Schedule low-cognitive-demand work during predictable energy troughs: email triage and response, data entry, routine administrative approvals, physical organization, scheduling tasks, familiar processes that run on autopilot.
 Also use low-energy periods for reactive time – handling incoming requests, quick Slack messages, status updates.
 These tasks do not benefit from peak cognition and actually become less painful when you expect your energy to be lower.
-Avoid scheduling creative work, strategic decisions, or complex problem-solving during these windows [6].
+One category most people forget to move: meeting pre-reads and background documents.
+Reading a brief before a 2pm strategy meeting is low-demand work that most people do during peak morning hours out of habit.
+Shift that prep reading to a trough slot and preserve your peak window for actual thinking.
+Avoid scheduling creative work, strategic decisions, or complex problem-solving during low-energy windows [6].

 What is the difference between energy-based scheduling and time blocking?